Churches of Christ: Great Britain

-In the early 1800s, Scottish Baptists were influenced by the writings of Alexander Campbell in the Christian Baptist and Millennial Harbinger.
-A group in Nottingham withdrew from the Scotch Baptist church in 1836 to form a Church of Christ.
+In the early 1800s, Scotch Baptists were influenced by the writings of Alexander Campbell in the Christian Baptist and Millennial Harbinger.
+A group in Nottingham withdrew from the Scotch Baptists in 1836 to form a Church of Christ.
 James Wallis, a member of that group, founded a magazine named The British Millennial Harbinger in 1837.
-In 1842 the first Cooperative Meeting of Churches of Christ in Great Britain was held in Edinburgh.
-Approximately 50 congregations were involved, representing a membership of 1,600.
+In 1842, the first Cooperative Meeting of Churches of Christ in Great Britain was held in Edinburgh.
+Approximately 50 congregations were involved, representing a membership of 1,600..
 The name "Churches of Christ" was formally adopted at an annual meeting in 1870.
-Alexander Campbell influenced the British Restoration Movement indirectly through his writings; he visited Britain for several months in 1847, and "presided at the Second Cooperative Meeting of the British Churches at Chester".
+Alexander Campbell influenced the British Restoration Movement indirectly through his writings; he visited Britain for several months in 1847, largely as a guest of John Davies, and "presided at the Second Cooperative Meeting of the British Churches at Chester".
 At that time the movement had grown to encompass 80 congregations with a total membership of 2,300.
 Annual meetings were held after 1847.

 The use of instrumental music in worship was not a source of division among the Churches of Christ in Great Britain before World War I. More significant was the issue of pacifism; a national conference was established in 1916 for congregations that opposed the war.
 A conference for "Old Paths" congregations was first held in 1924.
 The issues involved included concern that the Christian Association was compromising traditional principles in seeking ecumenical ties with other organizations and a sense that it had abandoned Scripture as "an all-sufficient rule of faith and practice".
 Two "Old Paths" congregations withdrew from the Association in 1931; an additional two withdrew in 1934, and nineteen more withdrew between 1943 and 1947.

 Membership declined rapidly during and after the First World War.
 The Association of Churches of Christ in Britain disbanded in 1980.
 Most Association congregations (approximately 40) united with the United Reformed Church in 1981.
 In the same year, twenty-four other congregations formed a Fellowship of Churches of Christ.
 The Fellowship developed ties with the Christian churches and churches of Christ during the 1980s.

 The Fellowship of Churches of Christ and some Australian and New Zealand Churches advocate a "missional" emphasis with an ideal of "Five Fold Leadership".
 Many people in more traditional Churches of Christ see these groups as having more in common with Pentecostal churches.
 The main publishing organs of traditional Churches of Christ in Britain are The Christian Worker magazine and the Scripture Standard magazine.
 A history of the Association of Churches of Christ, Let Sects and Parties Fall, was written by David M Thompson.
 Further information can be found in the Historical Survey of Churches of Christ in the British Isles, edited by Joe Nisbet.